NAATI CCL Test Format: A Complete Guide for 2026

 Timing and Delivery

-The total test duration is approximately 30 minutes.
+The total test duration is within 20 minutes, though the full session including setup takes approximately one hour.
 After each segment plays, you have a brief pause to begin your interpretation.
 The recording captures your response automatically.
 There is no option to replay a segment or re-record your answer, so you must listen carefully the first time.

 Test Day Logistics

 You will need a computer with a stable internet connection, a working microphone, and a quiet environment.
-If taking the test at an approved centre, arrive at least 15 minutes early with valid photo identification.
-Remote test takers must complete a room scan and system check before beginning.
+You will also need a second device (such as a phone) to serve as a side camera.
+Before the test begins, you must complete a room scan and system check via ProctorExam.

 What the Dialogues Cover